Do you work in a noisy environment? Whether you’re in construction or entertainment, noise isn’t something you should ignore.

 Being told that you turn the TV and radio up too loud?

 If any of these scenarios sounds familiar, it could be time to take action.
-Fortunately, you can book a free appointment with with HEARINGLife, to find out whether you could benefit from a hearing aid.
+Fortunately, you can book an appointment at no cost with HEARINGLife, to find out whether you could benefit from a hearing aid.

 What are some of the effects of Industrial Hearing Loss?